An alternative to the Teukolsky equation: Concluding remarks

 We point out that there is another third order differential equation in the three-flavored SQCD \cite{fucito2011, zenkevich2011}.
 Probably this equation is also isospectral to the Teukolsky equation.
 In this third order equation, the mass symmetry is manifest.
 It is interesting to study it in detail.

-Our new differential equation raises many further investigations.
+The isospectrality is mathematically interesting in its own right.
+For instance, the similar isospectrality was recently applied for studying the mode stability of the Kerr-de Sitter black holes \cite{casals2021}.
+However, we still have many open problems.
 One of the most mysterious questions is a physical origin of the differential equation \eqref{eq:new}.
 Can we derive it directly in black hole perturbation theory?
 Or can we find a concrete relation between Teukolsky's radial eigenfunction $R(r)$ and our eigenfunction $\phi(z)$?
-For an application to post-Newtonian computations, we need the inhomogeneous equation.
+For more physical applications, we need the inhomogeneous equation including sources.
 It is very important to clarify them.
 It is also interesting to extend our result to higher dimensional or asymptotically non-flat cases.

 Similarly, relations to the equations in \cite{chandrasekhar1976, sasaki1982} are also unclear.
 As well as ours, these equations also reduce to the Regge--Wheeler equation in the non-rotating limit.
 There should be a relation.
 It is nice to find it.